liferay/liferay-frontend-projects/projects/npm-tools/packages/npm-scripts/src/typescript/README.md

 ```

 If such a situation arises (although it shouldn't, due to the `ci:test:sf` measures already mentioned), you can either build the dependent project by hand (eg. `cd ../path/to/other/project && yarn build`) or you can run the provided `types` subcommand to refresh _all_ of the types in the repo at once, in dependency order (eg. `yarn run liferay-npm-scripts types`).

+In addition to the `.d.ts` artifacts written to the `types` directory, the TypeScript compiler creates a `tsconfig.tsbuildinfo` file under `tmp`.
+This is an transitory artifact that exists only to speed up subsequent builds, and can be safely deleted at any time.
+As it contains machine-specific information such as absolute paths, and may be affected by filesystem case-insensitivity (often the case on machines running macOS), it should not be committed to the repo.

 ## How checking works